-- The creation of the Enfidha airport in 2009, which can handle up to four million passengers annually, contributed in the developing the country’s infrastructure.
+- The creation of the Enfidha airport in 2009, which can handle up to four million passengers annually, contributed to the development of the country’s infrastructure.

 In 2015, a gunman attacked a beach resort in Tunisia, killing several people and injuring many others.
-Most of these were British tourist who visited for medical treatment.
-Consequently, the number of tourist declined in the subsequent years until recently, when the government introduced tight security in all tourist destinations in the country to boost the confidence of tourist to return to Tunisia for their summer vacation.
+Most of these were British tourists who visited for medical treatment.
+Consequently, the number of tourists declined in the subsequent years until recently, when the government introduced tight security in all tourist destinations in the country to boost the confidence of tourists to return to Tunisia for their summer vacation.

 Question: To what extent can tourism be used as a development strategy in a small island developing state?